gramineproject/gramine/Documentation/devel/encfiles.rst

 Encrypted I/O: general case
 ---------------------------

-Below are the flows for the general case of encrypted-file I/O, i.e. for files with sizes greater than 3KB.
+Below are the flows for the general case of encrypted-file I/O, i.e., for files with sizes greater than 3KB.

 .. image:: ../img/encfiles/06_encfiles_write_greater3k.svg
    :target: ../img/encfiles/06_encfiles_write_greater3k.svg
-   :alt: Figure: Write flow for an encrypted file with size greater than 3KB
+   :alt: Figure: Write flow for an encrypted file with size greater than 3KB.

 Assume an encrypted file created by the application.
 The application writes more than 3KB of data into this file.